glotzerlab/hoomd-blue/ARCHITECTURE.md

   connected to a `Simulation`.
 - unattached: An object's data resides in pure Python and may be or not be added.
+- detach: The transition from attached to unattached.
+- sync: The process of making a C++ container match a corresponding Python container.
+See the section on `SyncedList` for a concrete example.
 - type parameter: An attribute that must be specified for all types or groups of types of a set length.